Mbed-TLS/mbedtls-docs/kb/development/test_suites.md

 Code file that contains the actual test functions.
 The file contains a series of code sequences that the following delimit:

 * `BEGIN_HEADER` / `END_HEADER` - Code that will be added to the header of the generated `.c` file.
 It could contain include directives, global variables, type definitions and static functions.
 * `BEGIN_DEPENDENCIES` / `END_DEPENDENCIES` - A list of configuration options that this test suite depends on.
-The test suite will only be generated if all of these options are enabled in `config.h`.
+The test suite will only be generated if all of these options are enabled in `mbedtls_config.h`.
 * `BEGIN_SUITE_HELPERS` / `END_SUITE_HELPERS` - Similar to `XXXX_HEADER` sequence, except that this code will be added after the header sequence, in the generated `.c` file.
 * `BEGIN_CASE` / `END_CASE` - The test case functions in the test suite.
 Between each of these pairs, you should write *exactly* one function that is used to create the dispatch code.
 Between the `BEGIN_CASE` directive and the function definition, you shouldn't add anything, not even a comment.

 An optional addition `depends_on:` has same usage as in the `.data` files.
-The section with this annotation will only be generated if all of the specified options are enabled in `config.h`.
+The section with this annotation will only be generated if all of the specified options are enabled in `mbedtls_config.h`.
 It can be added to the following delimiters:

-* `BEGIN_DEPENDENCIES` - When added in this delimiter section, the whole test suite will be generated only if all the configuration options are defined in `config.h`.
+* `BEGIN_DEPENDENCIES` - When added in this delimiter section, the whole test suite will be generated only if all the configuration options are defined in `mbedtls_config.h`.

     For example:
     ```